 Mike’s leadership in Greater Boston has been marked by significant advancements in reducing homelessness, moving families out of poverty, ensuring the healthy development of young children and helping youth develop the skills needed for college and career.
 Achievements under his leadership include:

-- Launch of the first-in-the-nation Pay for Success initiative with the Commonwealth of Massachusetts to reduce chronic individual homelessness.
+- Launch of the first-in-the-nation Pay for Success initiative with the Massachusetts Housing and Shelter Alliance, Corporation for Supportive Housing, and the Commonwealth of Massachusetts to reduce chronic individual homelessness.
 Since this $27.5M partnership launched in 2015, United Way and its partners have provided supportive housing to more than 840 chronically homeless individuals, and 89% remain in the program or have had a positive exit.

 - Successful advocacy for a new Community Investment Tax Credit, which went into effect in 2014 and has raised over $24 million statewide for economic and community development across the Commonwealth.
 United Way has raised over $8M of these total funds.
 Last year alone, funds raised through the CITC built or preserved over 1,500 homes, created 4,300 job opportunities, and engaged over 11,300 community residents in advocating for strengthening their neighborhoods.

 - Ground-breaking Boston Builds Credit partnership with Mayor Marty Walsh and the City of Boston, a citywide movement to reduce income inequality by empowering all residents to achieve a prime credit score, build wealth and remove barriers to success.

 - Award of a grant from the Education, Innovation and Research division of the U.S. Department of Education to expand BoSTEM, an innovative partnership with Boston Public Schools and community-based after-school programs to engage 10,000 middle school students in meaningful STEM learning experiences and help prepare more youth from underserved communities for the STEM workforce.